… AND HOW COMMUNITY-BASED TOURISM CAN HELP

 Here in Thailand the tourism sector, at its worst, is accountable for numerous and harmful human rights abuses.
 Thailand is well known for its vast and flourishing sex trade and tourism plays into this neatly: the number of ‘sex tourists’ continues to grow year by year, despite the government’s apparent attempts to quash this toxic industry.
 Unsurprisingly, victims of sex trafficking are usually the young daughters of poverty-stricken indigenous communities.

 Aside from this huge problem, tourism can be damaging in other significant ways.
 The travel industry is often deeply voyeuristic in the way it views indigenous cultures.
 In Chiang Mai, tourists’ hunger for ‘authentic’ experiences of traditional culture can imprison indigenous societies in a stagnant state, where they feel forced to reconstruct their ethnicity as palatably and photogenically as possible to their visitors.
-This often results in a commodification of cultural markers, so that religious practices, cultural observances and festivals are sanitized or embellished to attract and impress tourists.
+This often results in the commodification of cultural markers, so that religious practices, cultural observances, and festivals are sanitized or embellished to attract and impress tourists.
 Before long, commodification can lead to a lack of respect for traditional symbols and practices, and to the fragmentation of the community’s values.

 Unchecked, profit-driven tourism can also have harmful physical effects on communities that are already vulnerable to government land grabs.
 Investors’ greed spurs unethical practices that can even include human rights abuses such as loss of land or access to resources, loss of traditional livelihoods, and exploitatively low pay for industry employees.
 In this way, ironically, communities looking to profit from tourism can eventually find themselves crippled, trapped and enslaved by it.

 The most important principle for the women who run Chai Lai Sisters is that of self-determination.
-They believe that it is important to for the community itself to maintain control over the way tourism impacts their homes, and the way their life is viewed and experienced; as members of that community, the young women who spearhead the agency have the power and insight to do so.
-They want to ensure that their people have the freedom to define their own identities, and to evolve their way of life in ways that benefit them.
+They believe that it is important for the community itself to maintain control over the way tourism impacts their homes, and the way their life is viewed and experienced; as members of that community, the young women who spearhead the agency have the power and insight to do so.
+They want to ensure that their people have the freedom to define their own identities and to evolve their way of life in ways that benefit them.

-They want to share their culture without demeaning or diluting it, to allow travellers to enjoy the landscape without ruining it, and to make sure that the voices of the community are heard at all times.
+They want to share their culture without demeaning or diluting it, to allow travelers to enjoy the landscape without ruining it, and to make sure that the voices of the community are heard at all times.
 To this end, the girls have even written a mini guide for you on how to be polite and avoid faux pas while you are spending time in a Karen village.

 Another key practical focus of the Chai Lai Sisters group is to provide employment for women.
-This, they have seen again and again, boosts the local economy by ensuring that income from tourism is fed back into families.
+This, they have seen again, and again, boosts the local economy by ensuring that income from tourism is fed back into families.
 It also lessens the risk of trafficking by giving women more agency and independence, so reducing the likelihood of them looking to find employment through suspect agencies.
 Nukul, one of the Chai Lai Sisters’ founders, articulates these aims beautifully:

 By traveling with us you can be our partner in preserving Karen culture and enjoy learning their forest wisdom.